jgordon/axioms/axioms/14 Space.md

            (spatialUnit u))))
 ```

-The expression `(distance d x1 x2 u)` says that the distance between
-points x1 and x2 is d units u.

 The predicate `distance` has the usual mathematical properties.

-The
-distance between an entity and itself is zero.
+The distance between an entity and itself is zero.

 ```
 (forall (x u) (distance 0 x x u))
 ```

 The distance between two entities is symmetric.